Frequently Asked Questions

 Why are you doing this?
 You're not an expert in desalination or landfill robotics.

 I'm not.
+That's partly the point — the barrier to useful investigation has dropped.
 I'm a software developer who uses AI daily and keeps noticing the same thing: problems that seemed intractable are now approachable.
-Investigation that required teams now takes afternoons.

 Aren't other people doing this?